On the Complexity of Finding Second-Best Abductive Explanations: Second-Best Solution

 \section{Second-Best Solution}

-In this section we consider the problem of the second-best solution, in the case in which exactly one optimal solution is already known.
-In other words, we assume that only one solution is available, and we are looking for a second choice.
-As usual, this search problem is turned into a verification problem in order to evaluate its complexity: given an instance of abduction, a set of solutions and a candidate solution, check whether the latter is a second-best solution.
+In this section we consider the problem of the second-best solutions, as formalized by Definition~\ref{second-best-solution}: given a set of minimal solutions, find one that is minimal among the other ones.
+As common in computational complexity studies, this search problem is turned into a verification problem in order to evaluate its complexity: given an instance of abduction, a set of solutions and a candidate solution, check whether the latter is a second-best solution.
+A solution can be found by repeatedly solving problems of relevance, which are also analyzed.

-The following lemma shows that we can introduce a new solution to a problem of abduction, without modifying the other ones.
-This is important to show hardness of the problems.
+The technical means to prove the hardness of these problems is the following lemma, showing how to introduce a new minimal solution to a problem of abduction.